leonstel/leonstel.github.io/blogs/gmap3.md

 `firstTimeTrue` is like encountered earlier an Rxjs observable stream.

-`mergeMap` sort of like `switchMap` but this one does merges/adds a new observable instead of replacing it.
+`mergeMap` sort of like `switchMap` but this one merges/adds a new observable instead of replacing it.

-`iif` filter operator that filters a stream through a condition
+`iif` filters a stream through a condition

 `first` gets the first passed observable that reaches it followed by ending / completing the stream.